sunsided/nebula-go/KUBERNETES.md

 a new Kubernetes cluster called `nebula` like so:

 ```
-kind create cluster --name nebula
+kind create cluster --name nebula --config=kind/config.yaml
 ```

-You should be presesnted with output similar to the following:
+You should be presented with output similar to the following:

 ```
 Creating cluster "nebula" ...